 We should not quench the Spirit or despise prophecies, but we need to be careful.
 We need to “test them all”.
-We should hold onto only what is good, but we need to reject every kind of evil.
+We should only hold onto what is good, and we need to reject every kind of evil.

 We don’t know what Saul prophesied.
 Scripture doesn’t tell us.
 It seems that Scripture is speaking to us not about the content of prophecy here, but of the act of prophecy, perhaps.

 The first time Saul prophesied was in fulfillment of a sign God spoke to Samuel.
 The second time Saul prophesied he was prevented, thereby, from his carrying out the evil he was determined to commit against David – God’s newly anointed king.

 What Saul prophesied apparently wasn’t important.
 The act of prophecy accomplished God’s purposes both times; the content was beside the point.